Proton Synchrotron Booster: 1964–1968: Planning and start of construction

 Before the PSB became operational in 1972, the protons were directly delivered to the Proton Synchrotron (PS) by the linear accelerator Linac 1, providing the PS with protons of 50 MeV, which were then accelerated by the PS to 25 GeV at beam intensities of approximately 10^{12} protons per pulse.
 However, with the development of new experiments (mainly at the Intersecting Storage Rings ISR), the demanded beam intensities in the order of 10^{13} protons per pulse exceeded the capabilities of this setup.
 Therefore, different approaches on how to increase the beam energy already before the protons enter the PS were discussed.

 Different suggestions for this new PS injector were made, for example another linear accelerator or five intersecting synchrotron rings inspired by the shape of the Olympic rings.
 Eventually, it was decided to go for a setup of four vertically stacked synchrotron rings with a radius of 25 meters, which was proposed in 1964.
 With this special design, it would become possible to reach the aspired intensities of more than 10^{13} protons per pulse.

 In 1967, the budget of the overall update program was estimated to be 69.5 million CHF (1968 prices).
 More than half of this sum was devoted to the construction of the PSB, which started one year later, in 1968.

 1972–1974: First beam and start-up

-The first proton beams in the PSB were accelerated on May 1 in 1972, and the nominal energy of 800 MeV was reached on May 26.
+The first proton beams in the PSB were accelerated on May 1, 1972, and the nominal energy of 800 MeV was reached on May 26.
 In October 1973, the intermediate intensity goal of 5.2 $\times$ 10^{12} protons per pulse delivered to the PS was reached.
 In total, it took around two years to achieve the design intensity of 10^{13} protons per pulse.